DiabeloDev/AutoUpdate/README.md

             // If all checks passed, prepare the parameters and invoke the method. object[] parameters = new object[]
             {
-                this.Name,                  // Your plugin's name
+                Name,                  // Your plugin's name
                 "YourGitHubUsername",       // Your GitHub username or organization "YourPluginRepository",     // The name of your plugin's repository "YourPluginFile.dll"        // (Optional but recommended) The specific .dll file name in your release